razanm1/Amazon-Products/README.md

 ![download](https://github.com/user-attachments/assets/8fc29671-d89f-4eb9-bfba-d50ebb232a22)

 ### Project Review
-This project involves analyzing a dataset related to Amazon products, which contains key information about each product, such as the ASIN number, title, price, ratings, reviews, best-selling products, and other sales-related data such as Amazon Prime shipping and Amazon's Choice.
-The goal of this analysis is to extract valuable insights from the data that can help in making strategic decisions for products on Amazon.
+This project aims to analyze a dataset related to Amazon products, which contains key information about each product, such as the ASIN number, title, price, list price, ratings, reviews, best-selling status, and other sales-related data such as Amazon Prime shipping and Amazon's Choice.
+The goal of this analysis is to extract valuable insights from the data to assist in making strategic decisions regarding products on Amazon.
+The available data includes: ASIN, title, price, list price, rating, number of reviews, sales in the past month, whether the product is a bestseller, whether it is eligible for Amazon Prime shipping, if it is Amazon's Choice, whether it has sustainability features, the number of available offers, the type of Amazon's Choice, brand, and delivery dates including the fastest delivery options.

 ### Tools
 - Python - Data Anaysis